Shaohua-Wu-001/1142-nccu-dbs-dars/README.md

   - Provides the user interface for transcript import, degree audit execution, and result visualization

 > **Security Notice**
-> The current login and registration flow is implemented for frontend demonstration purposes only.
-> It is **not** a production-grade authentication system.
-> Please do **not** upload real personal transcripts or sensitive academic records to the demo system.
+> Please do NOT upload real personal transcripts or sensitive academic records to the demo system.
 > Future improvements will include backend authentication, JWT/session management, role-based access control, and stricter authorization checks.